Ida and George Eliot Prize

 - Expression of Content: Is the published work well presented and easy to read?
 Is the style effective and consistent?

-- Nomination form, including all supporting documentation, must be completed no later than November 1
+- Application form, including all supporting documentation, must be completed no later than November 1

-- Nominations should include a complete bibliographic citation, a copy of or web link to the work whenever possible, and any other pertinent information regarding the availability, content, and impact of the work.
+- Applications should include a complete bibliographic citation, a copy of or web link to the work whenever possible, and any other pertinent information regarding the availability, content, and impact of the work.

-The 2017 Eliot Prize nomination process is now closed.
-2018 nominations will be accepted starting in August 2017.
+The Eliot Prize application process is CLOSED.
+2018 applications will be accepted starting in August 2017.

 - 2016: "Examining the Impact of the National Institutes of Health Public Access Policy on the Citation Rates of Journal Articles": Sandra De Groote, Mary Shultz, Neil R. Smalheiser